vinitrshah03/OST/COVID-19 Dashboard/README.md

 *Note: CSV files used are publicly available and have been referred for analysis.
 Link to COVID-19 dataset👉* [COVID-19 Dataset](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data)

-Results of csv_files_handler.py can be viewed freely by following the link below 👇: \n Click here 👉 [Graphs](https://mega.nz/folder/37ogECJK#8OAHG-_VEW25CxV09v48Qg)
+Results of csv_files_handler.py can be viewed freely by following the link below 👇:
+Click here 👉 [Graphs](https://mega.nz/folder/37ogECJK#8OAHG-_VEW25CxV09v48Qg)